 The people of the Pyrenees (which includes folks in Andorra and France, too) celebrate the solstice so hard, their method was declared to be an object of Intangible Cultural Heritage by UNESCO.
 That’s right, it’s a UNESCO cultural heritage event!

 It starts with people building bonfires and then descending from the mountains to light them.
 Previously, it marked the passage from being a child into adulthood.
 Sometimes, the bonfires are blessed by priests or lit by the most recently married man.
 The torchbearers are met by girls carrying sweets.
-Good time is had by all (except for evil, which is burned away).
+A good time is had by all (except for evil, which is burned away).

 Bonfire Night, Ireland